Video Game: The Lord of the Rings Online aka: Lordofthe Rings Online

 Watching Troy Burn: Langhold, the northernmost town in Rohan, is destroyed by a combined force of Easterlings, brigands and a Nazgûl.
 And the player watches it happen after fighting to protect the town.
 Two other towns in Rohan, Thornhope and Hytbold, have also been burned down though in those cases the hero is Late to the Tragedy.

-Webcomic Time: Six years after launch, the storyline has progressed from The Fellowship of the Ring to the early chapters of The Two Towers, an in-universe timespan of about seven months.
-This might be made even worse in the future, with the rest of the storyline (the remainder of The Two Towers and Return of the King) taking place over a period of one month, yet covering almost as much landscape as the game has already released.
+Webcomic Time: Seven years after launch, the storyline has progressed from The Fellowship of the Ring to the early chapters of The Return of the King, an in-universe timespan of about seven months.
+This might be made even worse in the future, with the rest of the storyline taking place over a period of one month, yet covering almost as much landscape as the game has already released.
 And if they're going to cover the events taking place at the Lonely Mountain as well...

 Everything the player experiences between meeting the Fellowship in Lothlórien and participating in Theodred's raid on Isengard takes about two weeks.
 That's right, all the events in Mirkwood, back through Moria to the Enedwaith and all the roving around Dunland are somehow compressed into that very short window of time.